-- 4. Check that the fiber terminators are clean.
+- Remove and keep the LC port's rubber plug.
+When not connected to a fiber cable, the rubber plug should be replaced to protect the optics. - Check that the fiber terminators are clean.
 You can clean the cable plugs by wiping them gently with a clean tissue or cotton ball moistened with a little ethanol.
-Dirty fiber terminators on fiber cables will impair the quality of the light transmitted through the cable and lead to degraded performance on the port. - Connect one end of the cable to the LC port on the switch and the other end to the LC port on the other device.
+Dirty fiber terminators on fiber optic cables will impair the quality of the light transmitted through the cable and lead to degraded performance on the port.

+Connect one end of the cable to the LC port on the switch and the other end to the LC port on the other device.
 Since LC connectors are keyed, the cable can be attached in only one orientation.

-Figure 4-3 Making LC Port Connections
+Figure 4-3 Making Fiber Port Connections